Slevinski/slevinski.github.io/series/infrastructure-and-program/entries/international-shared-support/essay.md

 - research integration
 - administrative credibility
 - reporting and continuity
-- a stronger home for collaboration conversations
+- a clearer structure for collaboration conversations

 At the time of this release, institutional conversations should be understood as exploratory unless a host institution is named in a later public update.

 No formal institutional sponsorship, funding line, lab placement, or program commitment should be inferred from this series.

-International participation should strengthen a future institutional lane rather than replace it.
+International participation should strengthen a future institutional pathway rather than replace it.

-The core point is general: Sutton SignWriting needs a durable home that can support work an individual maintainer cannot responsibly carry alone.
+The core point is general: Sutton SignWriting requires a durable stewardship structure for work an individual maintainer cannot responsibly carry alone.

 ## Near-Term Actions